apache/nuttx/configs/efm32gg-stk3700/README.txt

 STATUS
 ======

-  This README now exists only as some analysis for a port to the EFM32 Giant Gecko Starter Kit.
-That port has not yet been developed and I do not now have hardware in hand.
-So the status is partially analyzed, but not yet implemented.
+  2014-11-02:  Completed the basic NSH configuration for the EFM32 Giant Gecko
+    Starter Kit.
+The hardware is on order and the port will be verified sometime thereafter.

 LEDs and Buttons
 ================